All you need to know about Amber Wine

 Amber wine can be produced using a variety of grape varieties and winemaking techniques.
 However, the one defining characteristic of amber wine is prolonged skin contact during fermentation.

-After fermentation, the wine is aged in oak barrels or qvevri to further develop its flavor and texture.
+Armenian Amber wines are mostly produced in steel tanks, like Moossah.
+But there are cases when Armenian winemakers also use karas, which is the equiavalent of Georgian qvevri.
 Some winemakers also choose to use extended maceration, a process that involves leaving the wine in contact with the skins and stems for an extended period after fermentation.

 Typically, amber wine has a complex flavor profile that combines fruity, floral, and spicy notes with a tannic structure and a slight bitterness.
 The wine is also known for its long finish, which lingers on the palate.